storycomputer/storycomputer/README.md

 ## Local development

-You should have nodejs (preferably version 14, but do try with yours!) installed.
+You should have nodejs installed (preferably version 14, but do try with the one that your have!).

 ```
 git clone https://github.com/storycomputer/storycomputer-desktop.git